 Avoid these common audit issues that could lead to penalties or overpayments:

-• Delayed Responses: Responding late to audit requests could lead to estimated audits or fines.
+- Delayed Responses: Responding late to audit requests could lead to estimated premium charges or policy actions (e.g., cancellation/nonrenewal per policy terms).

-Final Thoughts: A Small Step for Big Savings
+Final Thoughts: A Small Step Toward Smarter Cost Control

-A business insurance audit is one of the most overlooked ways to save money and ensure your coverage is accurate.
+A business insurance audit is a practical way to help avoid overpaying and keep your coverage better aligned.
 By keeping good records, knowing your employee classifications, and staying in communication with your insurer, you’re not just protecting your business—you’re running it smarter.

 💬 Tip: Schedule a policy review with your insurance agent annually—even before your audit.
-It could lead to savings and fewer surprises.
+It may lead to savings and fewer surprises.